adkowalkowski/love-language-server/README.md

 ```

 ## Issues and Resolutions
 My project has users add their top 5 love languages via a form.
-Since there are limited options and my model requires them to be entered verbatim, I'm going to use a select/dropdown form.
+Since there are limited options and my model requires them to be entered verbatim, I decided to use a select/dropdown form.
 Originally I had one state to store each of these values, but I couldn't get the selected dropdown data to update the state
 ```js
 const AddTopFive = () => {